In an ideal, utopian world, we’d all live in a house as big as Wayne Manor and have a capacious cave underneath it where we could set up a home gym.

 Remember, all the treadmills in this list have low profile designs with short floor-to-deck heights.

-These should easily fit in your basement or apartment.
+These should easily fit in your low-ceiling basement gym or apartment.
 Take your time researching about the important features though and make an informed decision.

 - Best Home Gym Equipment For Small Space

 - Setting Up A Basement Gym Low Ceiling

 - Best Full-Body Workout Machines For Home Use - Top Total-Body-Toning Equipment